scenic-views/scenic/CONTRIBUTING.md

 6. CI will run the test suite on all configured versions of Ruby and Rails.
    Address any failures.

+you can also run it (step 2 and 3) localy with docker: `docker-compose run scenic rake`.

 [good commit message]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

 Others will give constructive feedback.
 This is a time for discussion and